 Stand Up!
 An Equitable Alimony Reform Documentary

-It’s our pleasure to invite you to the Film Premier of STAND UP!
+It’s our pleasure to announce the Film Screening of STAND UP!
 An Equitable Alimony Reform Documentary

 YOU ARE INVITED!

 We were thrilled to have our Film Premier at Florida Atlantic University on January 2018, and another screening at Keiser University on July 2018.
 We plan to continue to screen this important film throughout the year at various venues across Florida.

 The Foundation for Women’s Cultural and Economic Literacy has partnered with Plumb Talk Productions to bring awareness to an issue we are passionate about: Equitable Alimony Reform.

 According to a recent report by the Census Bureau, Florida holds the seventh-highest divorce rate in the nation.
 Roughly 50,000 couples file for divorce each year.